If you are a national of one of the Schengen countries, you can enter the Europe zone without applying for a visa.

 When you are ready to apply, you must make sure that you already have all the documents needed to support your request.
 If you have further doubts about your Europe Visa application process, in this guide you can find all the information that you need.

 If you want to discuss your eligibility or your case with one of our immigration experts, you can get in touch with us today.
+We have offices in Birmingham, Manchester and London as well as other areas in the UK, alternatively our lawyers also offer remote appointments.

 Step 1: Determine what Schengen Visa type you need